Written by Sebastian Pole

 The first line of treatment should be ‘lightening’ therapy involving strengthening the digestion whilst initiating cleansing treatments.
 Enkindle digestion with spices such as ginger, asafoetida and trikatu.
 Once digestion is working well and toxins (ama) have been removed through appropriate diet and herbs you move to a rejuvenation treatment to restore vitality (ojas).
 Diet should be light and warming with lots of digestive spices.
 Including some high quality essential fatty acids and oils is important.
 It is worth avoiding foods with the same sticky-clogging-inflammatory nature of amavata; dairy, gluten, flour, sugar, greasy foods and rich meats such as pork.
 Some people benefit from avoid members of the Solanaceae family (potatoes, aubergines, peppers) as well as other potential irritants such as peanuts, soya and corn.

-Recommended herbs are guggul, ginger, celery seed, castor oil, haritaki, boswellia, gotu kola, turmeric, ashwagandha, sariva and boswellia.
+Recommended herbs are guggul, ginger, celery seed, castor oil, haritaki, boswellia, gotu kola, turmeric, ashwagandha and sariva.
 Triphala powder at night to clear ama from the colon is also beneficial.
 Warming and invigorating oils, such as mahanaryan oil and castor oil packs, help to remove congestion and gentle exercise and yoga are recommended but avoid strenuous exercise such as jogging or weights.